pytorch/hub/pytorch_vision_resnet.md

 ### Model Description

 Resnet models were proposed in "Deep Residual Learning for Image Recognition".
-Here we have the 5 versions of resnet models, which contains 5, 34, 50, 101, 152 layers repspectively.
+Here we have the 5 versions of resnet models, which contains 5, 34, 50, 101, 152 layers respectively.
 Detailed model architectures can be found in Table 1.
 Their 1-crop error rates on imagenet dataset with pretrained models are list below.